How WEIRD is Usable Privacy and Security Research? (Extended Version): WEIRD with AND Operators

 \section{WEIRD with AND Operators}

-In Sections~\ref{section:results_western}, ~\ref{section:results_educated}, and ~\ref{section:results_industrialized_and_rich}, we have shown that most UPS participant samples are WEIRD using OR as the logical operator.
-In addition, we are interested in the percentage of participant samples that are fully WEIRD, i.e., using AND as the logical operator.
-Similar to the Linxen study, we set a median for each of the E, I, R, and D distributions of the countries that the UPS papers studied once or more as a cutoff value and used AND operators.
-Of participant samples in our dataset (791 samples), 75.22\% were recruited in fully WEIRD countries, 3.67\% were recruited in Western but not ``EIRD'' countries, 2.53\% were recruited in non-Western but ``EIRD'' countries (e.g., Israel, Japan, and South Korea), and the remaining 18.58\% were recruited in non-WEIRD countries (e.g., China, India, and Bangladesh).
+In Sections~\ref{section:results_western}, ~\ref{section:results_educated}, and ~\ref{section:results_industrialized_and_rich}, we have shown that most UPS participant samples are from WEIRD countries using OR as the logical operator.
+We are also interested in the percentage of participant samples that are from fully WEIRD countries, i.e., using AND as the logical operator.
+Similar to the Linxen study, we set a median for each of the E, I, R, and D distributions of the countries that the UPS papers studied once or more as a cutoff value.
+Note that this analysis shows the relatively fully-WEIRD countries among the countries studied in the UPS papers but not the fully-WEIRD countries among all the countries in the world.
+Of 791 participant samples, we found that 75.22\% were recruited in fully WEIRD countries, 3.67\% were recruited in Western but not ``EIRD'' countries, 2.53\% were recruited in non-Western but ``EIRD'' countries (e.g., Israel and Japan), and the remaining 18.58\% were recruited in fully non-WEIRD countries (e.g., India and Bangladesh).